 Other funding sources are often used to fund new facilities, facility renovations, large equipment purchases, and land acquisition.
 Other sources of funding include debt that does not require voter approval and may be issued as needed, as well as cash.
-Projects funded with other sources total \$91,549,182 in the FY 2025 Adopted Budget.
+Projects funded with other sources total \$91,549,182 in the FY 2025 Proposed Budget.
 Projects include:

-- Continuing the multi-year \$107 million program to construct and renovate Fire facilities with a \$14.5 million allocation in FY 2025, - Expanding the 911 Call Center at CMPD Headquarters and the Police and Fire Training Academy with \$7 million in FY 2025 and another \$2 million planned in FY 2026, - Supporting the Strategic Energy Action Plan with \$2.5 million from Certificates of Participation for the installation of sustainable infrastructure in city-owned facilities, in addition to \$1 million in PAYGO funding, - Advance equity renovations for ADA compliance and women's locker rooms in Fire and Solid Waste Services facilities for a total of \$4.5 million, - Providing \$12.5 million to acquire land for future city projects, including a replacement helicopter hangar, a Solid Waste Transfer Station, and the Asset Recovery and Disposal/Commissioning and Decommissioning Facility, - Continuing to implement the Americans with Disabilities Act Transition Plan in priority city-owned facilities with \$3.0 million in addition to \$1.0 million in PAYGO funding, - Providing \$4.5 million to ensure well-maintained and efficient city-owned facilities, including roof replacement, window, and door replacements, and - Continuing to advance the Cross Charlotte Trail with \$8.4 million in FY 2025.
+- Continuing the multi-year \$107 million program to construct and renovate Fire facilities with a \$14.5 million allocation in FY 2025, - Expanding the 911 Call Center at CMPD Headquarters and the Police and Fire Training Academy with \$7 million in FY 2025 and another \$2 million planned in FY 2026, - Supporting the Strategic Energy Action Plan with \$2.5 million from Certificates of Participation for the installation of sustainable infrastructure in city-owned facilities, in addition to \$1 million in PAYGO funding, - Advance equity renovations for ADA compliance and women's locker rooms in Fire and Solid Waste Services facilities for a total of \$4.5 million, - Providing \$12.5 million to acquire land for future city projects, including a replacement helicopter hanger, a Solid Waste Transfer Station, and the Asset Recovery and Disposal/Commissioning and Decommissioning Facility. - Continuing to implement the Americans with Disabilities Act Transition Plan in priority city-owned facilities with \$3.0 million in addition to \$1.0 million in PAYGO funding, - Providing \$4.5 million to ensure well-maintained and efficient city-owned facilities, including roof replacement, window, and door replacements, and - Continuing to advance the Cross Charlotte Trail with \$8.4 million in FY 2025.

-A complete listing of projects funded with other sources in the Adopted FY 2025 - 2029 CIP can be found on the General CIP Other Sources Summary Schedule page and subsequent project pages.
+A complete listing of projects funded with other sources in the Proposed FY 2025 - 2029 CIP can be found on the General CIP Other Sources Summary Schedule page and subsequent project pages.
+The approved budget document may include technical changes made after the City Manager's presentation of the Proposed Budget.

-The Adopted FY 2025 - 2029 CIP includes three planned bonds; one in FY 2025, FY 2027, and FY 2029.
+The Proposed FY 2025 - 2029 CIP includes three planned bonds; one in FY 2025, FY 2027, and FY 2029.
 The Planned 2024 Bond totals \$400 million between three components: